robenkleene/design-references/blender/blender-rendering.md

 1. Go to `Render` > `Render Image` (`F12`).
 2. Type `S` to save the image

-### In Viewport

-Just switch to `Viewport Shading > Rendered` (`z r`)

 ## Rendering Engines

 The rendering engine is set under `Render > Render Engine`.

 - **Eevee**: A real-time rendering engine.
 A biased rendering engine Really fast renders for working on long animations.
 It's comparable to a game rendering engine like Unreal Engine.
-It uses rasterization in OpenGL.
+It uses rasterisation in OpenGL.
 - **Cycles**: An unbiased, ray-traced, rendering engine.
 Animated movies like Toy Story use unbiased, ray-tracing, rendering engines.
 It uses path tracing.

 ### Terminology